On average across the year,

-no, New Hampshire, United States is not hotter than
+Is New Hampshire, United States warmer or hotter than Akron, Ohio?

 New Hampshire, United States's hottest month is July, with an average maximum temperature of 29°C/84°F, which is hotter than Akron, Ohio's hottest month (also July, with an average maximum temperature of 28°C/82°F).